 Nature Finance Introduction

 Fisheries Management Scotland wants to attract “nature finance” in support of FMS members delivering management actions for catchment scale river restoration action, to improve the medium to long term sustainability of Scotland’s rivers.
-Our work has been helpfully facilitated by The Rivers Trust and generously supported by the Esmée Fairbairn Foundation, The Missing Salmon Alliance and The Golden Bottle Trust.
+Our work has been helpfully facilitated by The Rivers Trust and generously supported by the Esmée Fairbairn Foundation, The Missing Salmon Alliance, The Golden Bottle Trust and FIRNS (Facility for Investment Ready Nature in Scotland).

 Significant investment is needed to protect and restore our precious river catchments and change how land and water is managed.
 Traditional funding from public, government and philanthropic sources falls far short of the scale of support needed to address the biodiversity and climate crises.
 Emergent nature finance secured from corporate ESG (Environmental, Social and Governance) commitments and institutional investors seeking social and environmental “impact” from their investments is gaining ground to fill this gap.
 We want to access these markets to bring in finance at scale for the delivery of actions that will improve the ecological status of Scotland’s rivers and ensure their long-term viability.